manatlan/htag/docs/calling_an_event.md

 Concerning the use of the "old form" vs "the newest" : same remarks ! (only the old form currently ;-()

-## Using the `event` from js
+## Using the `event` properties from gui/js

 Some times, it can be usefull to get back the properties of the js event, when you want to get back the key pressed, or the x/y coordinates of a click, etc ...

-Theses properties are stocked in the "event" property of an HTag instance, as a dict.
+Theses properties are stocked in the "event" property of an HTag instance, as a dict (during an interaction).

 You can display them, like that: